wnchan/tp/docs/UserGuide.md

 *  `edit betsycrowe@u.nus.edu n/Betsy Crower sm/` Edits the name of the student with the email `betsycrowe@u.nus.edu` to be `Betsy Crower` and clears all existing social media.

 #### Acceptable Values:
-* EMAIL: a previously registered email address ending in “@u.nus.edu”
+* EMAIL: a previously registered email address ending in `@u.nus.edu`

 #### Expected Output (Success):
 * GUI: Student details updated in the student list.